michael-michelotti/audio-pipeline/README.md

-# discord-clone
+# audio-pipeline
-Audio call software which transfers audio from device to device
+Experimenting with C++ libraries (Win32, WASAPI, PortAudio, Opus, Ogg, etc.) to capture, encode, and transfer audio from a microphone to a file or network endpoint.